Penn State Hershey ALS Clinic and Research Center - About Us

 Our ALS clinic is the only service of its kind in central Pennsylvania, and was designated an ALS Association Certified Center of Excellence on October 19, 1998.
 We were re-certified on August 8, 2006 after passing a rigorous re-evaluation.
-About 70-80 new patients with ALS are diagnosed at the center annually, and about 180-200 are followed long-term at any given time.
+About 80 new patients with ALS are diagnosed at the center annually, and more than 230 are followed long-term at any given time.

 What to Expect

 Patients being seen for the first time interact primarily with a neurologist who is an expert in neuromuscular diseases.
 The goal is to establish with as much certainty as possible the specific diagnosis.
 Most of our new patients have been evaluated previously by one or more neurologists, and often have been told that they may have ALS, or that they have a neuromuscular disease.
 Patients are given a comprehensive neurological history and examination, and past medical records are reviewed.
 Using that information, our neurologist orders various tests, as needed.
 This may include studies of blood and urine, and radiologic studies (X-rays, CT scans, and MRI scans).
 Most patients are scheduled to undergo electrodiagnostic testing (EMG and nerve conduction studies) in our EMG laboratory.
 More involved testing, such as a lumbar puncture (spinal tap), muscle biopsy, or nerve biopsy may be scheduled.